Tell us a little about yourself and your property coverage needs.

 Be sure to ask your insurance representative about any applicable discounts.
 For instance, you can save money by bundling your tenant insurance with your car insurance.

 How to get the cheapest tenant insurance in Ontario

 Pay annual premiums

-What is the cheapest tenant insurance in Toronto?
+What is tenant liability insurance in Ontario?